SummersRemote/xjfn/docs/XJFN_REFACTOR_PROMPTS.md

 ## Phase 6: Configuration Extensions

-You are implementing configuration management extensions for the XJX data transformation library.
+You are implementing configuration management extensions for the xjfn data transformation library.
 This builds on **Phases 1-5** and is a **greenfield implementation** focusing on **simple, direct configuration management**.

 **Your Task:**
 Create configuration extensions that provide a clean API for managing library configuration: